kywark/test-a-man/index.markdown

 layout: home
 ---
-This is where introductory materials will go when you add them for the whole project.
-It's the first introductory materials link when you click your project!
+This is where introductory materials will go when you add them for <strong>the whole project.</strong> It's the first introductory materials link when you click your project!